-European lithosphere of Variscan and/or pre-Variscan origin originating in the Alpine foreland is evident in all cross sections of the Central Alps (Figs. 3, 4), though its base in the Eastern Alps is undefined (e.g., profile 2 in Fig. 4B).
-Beneath the Central Alps and westernmost Eastern Alps, this lithosphere dips to the S to become the thick, subducted European slab (profiles B and 1 in Figs. 3C, 4A), whereas in the Western Alps (profiles 8 and 7 in Figs. 3A, B) and in the Eastern Alps east of 12°E (profiles 2, 3 and 12 in Figs. 4B, C, 6A), the European slab is completely detached from its foreland.
-Only in the transitional area between Western and Central Alps is the slab still tenuously connected to the European lithosphere of the Alpine foreland (profile 16, Fig. 5C).
-The moderate dip and inordinate length of the slab beneath the entire E-W extent of the Po Basin in this particular profile reflect the fact that this W-E running profile obliquely slices the European slab at a high angle to the SE dip of Alpine subduction in the Western and Central Alps.
-Moreover, the E-dipping positive anomaly seen in Fig. 5C comprises different pieces, with the positive anomaly at the eastern end (below the Adriatic plate east of the Lessini Mountains, at a depth of around 350-450 km) originating from a south-dipping slab fragment below the Eastern Alps depicted in Fig. 4A.
-This easternmost part of the positive anomaly in profile 16 of Fig. 5C also slices minor, discontinuous relics of Alpine Tethys south of the main slab in the Eastern Alps (see lower right-hand side of N-S trending profile 2 in Fig. 4B).
+European lithosphere of Variscan and/or pre-Variscan origin originating in the Alpine foreland is evident in all cross sections of the central Alps (Figs. 3, 4), though its base in the eastern Alps is undefined (e.g. profile 2 in Fig. 4b).
+Beneath the central Alps and westernmost eastern Alps, this lithosphere dips to the south to become the thick, subducted European slab (profiles B and 1 in Figs. 3c, 4a), whereas in the western Alps (profiles 8 and 7 in Fig. 3a, b) and in the eastern Alps east of 12° E (profiles 2, 3 and 12 in Figs. 4b, c, 6a), the European slab is completely detached from its foreland.
+Only in the transitional area between western and central Alps is the slab still tenuously connected to the European lithosphere of the Alpine foreland (profile 16, Fig. 5c).
+The moderate dip and inordinate length of the slab beneath the entire E-W extent of the Po Basin in this particular profile reflect the fact that this W-E-running profile obliquely slices the European slab at a high angle to the SE dip of Alpine subduction in the western and central Alps.
+Moreover, the E-dipping positive anomaly seen in Fig. 5c comprises different pieces, with the positive anomaly at the eastern end (below the Adriatic plate east of the Lessini Mountains, at a depth of around 350-